contactlab/contacthub-connect-magento/README.md

 | context.store.name | Mage::app()->getStore()->getName()
 | context.store.country | Mage::getStoreConfig('general/country/default')
 | context.store.website | Mage::getUrl('', array('store' => Mage::app()->getStore()->getStoreId()))
 | context.store.type | ECOMMERCE

+**IMPORTANT:**
-<br />**IMPORTANT:** *Any customizations in the Magento track will not be exported and available in Contacthub and these could compromise the plug-in operation.*
+Any customizations in the Magento path will not be exported to, or available in Contacthub, as these could compromise the plug-in operation.